A one stop guide to Advanced Paediatric training in Victoria

 • RCH is located in the central suburb of Parkville, with easy transport links via bus, train, and trams.
 There is paid parking available on-site.

 General Medicine at Royal Children's Hospital is one of the largest department at RCH.
 It comprises approximately 100 staff across senior and junior medical staff, nursing and allied health staff.
-It is comprised by General Paediatric Medicine as well as a number of subspecialty units including Clinical Pharmacology, Infectious Disease, Rheumatology, Immigrant Health and Clinical Practice Guidelines.
-The department delivers clinical care in both the inpatient setting - looking after the vast majority of inpatient admissions at any given time - and the outpatient setting - running approximately 400 clinics every month across general paediatircs and our subspecialty areas.
+It is comprised of General Paediatric Medicine as well as a number of subspecialty units including Clinical Pharmacology, Rheumatology and Immigrant Health.
+The department delivers clinical care in both the inpatient setting and the outpatient setting, running approximately 400 clinics every month across general paediatircs and our subspecialty areas.

-For Registrars, options are available in the Evening Medical Lead and Short Stay Unit roles.
+For Senior Registrars, options are available in the Evening Medical Lead and Short Stay Unit roles.
 In addition, there are various clinics available for those looking to gain experience in General Medical and Subspecialty areas.
-These are consultant supervised, and an invaluable training ground.
-The Registrar SSU/EML/OPD roles are currently accredited for core training with the RACP General Paediatrics, with pending re-accreditation for 2023.
+These outpatient clinics are consultant supervised, and an invaluable training experience.
+The Senior Registrar roles are accredited for core training with the RACP General Paediatrics, if the registrar does at least one general paediatric clinic per week.
+Otherwise the role is accredited for non-core training for RACP General Paediatrics, with pending reaccreditation for 2024.